-Section 8.
-Attendance and General Rules.

-- (a) The board shall be governed by the rules of procedure and decorum for city boards and commissions contained in Chapter 8 of the Dallas City Code, as amended, and applicable provisions of the City Charter. - (b) No member may be excused from attendance at a board or panel meeting, except for medical reasons certified to by his physician or unless excused by the board and the city council.
-A member shall forfeit his office if he misses more than three regular meetings in succession, unless excused by the board and the city council.
+- (c) Alternate members who are not on the panel scheduled to attend will be called to serve only when one or more regular members are absent from the meeting. - Section 9.
+Attendance and General Rules. - (a) The board shall be governed by the rules of procedure and decorum for city boards and commissions contained in Chapter 8 of the Dallas City Code, as amended, and applicable provisions of the City Charter. - (b) All members shall comply with the attendance rules set forth in Chapter XXIV, Section 17, of the City of Dallas Charter and Chapter 8 of the Dallas City Code, as amended.
+No member may be excused from attendance at a board or panel meeting, except for medical reasons certified to by his or her physician or unless excused by the board and the city council.
+A member shall forfeit his or her office if the member misses more than three regular meetings in succession or misses more than 25 percent of the regular meetings during any 12-month period.

-Section 9.
+Section 10.
 Requests for Board Action.